 For Fatheree, those outcomes were unacceptable.
 "Nothing else like these archives exists,” he says.
 “It's a visual documentation of eight decades of African American history — which is to say American history."

 Fatheree got to work.
-He and several of his partners at Munger, Tolles & Olson LLP toiled around the clock for five days straight, dealing with bankruptcy, corporate, tax, intellectual property and litigation issues, hoping to guide the archives into responsible hands.
+He and several of his then-partners at Munger, Tolles & Olson LLP toiled around the clock for five days straight, dealing with bankruptcy, corporate, tax, intellectual property and litigation issues, hoping to guide the archives into responsible hands.
 “The scope of the project was immense,” he says.

 Fatheree helped strike a deal, forever preserving the archives with the J. Paul Getty Trust, the Smithsonian National Museum of African American History and Culture and other public institutions.
 Most importantly, there are plans to create an exhibition of the work for everyone to see.